LOGIN →

 A Custom GPT is a specific tool you can create inside your ChatGPT account that is trained to perform specific tasks or respond in specific ways.

-A Custom GPT is similar to a Project (described above) in that you can upload documents and input instructions that are always accessible to your Custom GPT and will ensure your content is consistently on-brand.
+A Custom GPT is similar to a Project in that you can upload documents and input instructions that are always accessible to your Custom GPT and will ensure your content is consistently on-brand.

 There are also some specific things that make a Custom GPT unique: